 |DEPARTURE TIME||Please arrive at least 2 hours before the flight.|

-– Naghshe Rostam, necropolis, a stunning place, which still preserves the rock tombs of the great Achaemenid kings.
-It is not an exaggeration to say that the site is the richest one in all of Iran because here lies a magnificent bas-relief of the Elamites, 1300 BC, the particular forms of the royal tombs and the scriptures in ancient Persian, 400 BC, and finally the very important documents of the Sassanids and the writing of the Middle Persian, 300 AD.
-In a single archaeological site, very amazing.
-One can contemplate a Persia from the time of Elam until the defeat of Valerian the Roman general.
+- Naghsh-e Rostam is a necropolis and a stunning place where the stone tombs of the great Achaemenid kings are still preserved.
+It is no exaggeration to say that this site is the richest one among all from the archaeological point of view in Iran since in this place lies a magnificent bas-relief of the Elamites, 1300 BC, particular forms of royal tombs inscriptions in ancient Persian, 400 BC, and finally the very important Sassanid documents and manuscripts of the Middle Persian, 300 AD.
+In a single archaeological site, one can contemplate the history of Iran from the Elamites till the defeat of Valerian, the Roman emperor, against Shapur.

 Return to Shiraz: